About This Initiative

 Overview

-Residents of Las Vegas know that the city streets are H-O-T!
-No, we’re not talking about its vibrant and bustling culture and entertainment—we mean, quite literally, the temperature is HOT.
-And it’s only getting hotter.
-With temperatures rising annually since 1970, Las Vegas is the fastest-warming city in the United States.
+With temperatures on the rise, Las Vegas is one of the fastest-warming cities in the country.
 Urban planners, academics and city leaders all agree that trees help to keep our communities cooler and healthier.
-By supporting The Mayor’s Fund for Las Vegas LIFE’s Tree Initiative, you can help curb those high temps in our valley neighborhoods.
+By supporting The Mayor’s Fund for Las Vegas LIFE’s Tree Initiative, you can help curb high temps in neighborhoods where trees and greenery are lacking.

 Four Reasons to Plant Trees TODAY!